High School Scholarship Announcement

 World Medical Relief, Inc., with its headquarters in Southfield, helps the poor, sick, and elderly on a local, national, and international basis by collecting and distributing medical supplies, medicines, and recycled medical equipment.
 With the help of many volunteers, the mission is accomplished through a variety of programs and services.

 High school students volunteering at World Medical Relief can count their volunteering as community service and the volunteer experience may be used on college and scholarship applications.
 It is also a great resume builder for students who are on a medical career track.

 Students sort the medical supplies that are donated to World Medical Relief by expiration date and type of item.
 Team leaders will be on hand to explain the process and answer any questions.
 No previous medical training is required.
 The activity is fun and hands-on.
 Most of the work is done standing.

-High school students may select to volunteer for a minimum of two hours each time on Monday through Friday, 9 a.m. till 3 p.m. and/or on Saturday, 9 a.m. till 11:30 a.m.
+High school students may select to volunteer for a minimum of three hours each time on Monday through Friday, 9 a.m. till 3 p.m. and/or on Saturday, 9 a.m. till 11:30 a.m.
 Groups and individuals are welcome.
 Requirements are to sign up in advance for the first volunteer date and to complete a volunteer form which (if under 18) has to be signed by a parent/guardian.
 The volunteer signs in/out at the subsequent volunteer days.

 New High School Scholarship

 World Medical Relief launched a $500 scholarship for a deserving high school student who not only volunteered 50 hours but also produced a video that was selected by a jury as the winning video.

 Volunteer a minimum of 50 registered volunteer hours before February 1, 2020.
 Students are encouraged to start the summer prior.